Manshausen Island Resort

 WHY WANDER

 You are located in the Steigen archipelago of Northern Norway - one of the most remote places in Europe and 62 miles inside the Arctic Circle.
 Visit Loftoten islands to the north or kayak to hundreds of small islands in the area.
 Fish directly from your cabin.
+Spot seals, eagles, and even porpoises.
 Discover another kind of white sand beach in the West Fjord, created from ancient coral reefs, washed up on land over the years.
 Go hiking in some of the most picturesque parts of the worls.
 Visit Resshola, a 140 metres deep cave.
 Go rock climbing at Nordskot red granite cliffs.

 INDULGE IN